 |Northern Ireland (NI) 1||£7,300|

 |England, Scotland or Wales (GB) 1||£9,250|

-All tuition fees quoted are for the academic year 2018-19 and relate to one year of study only.
+All tuition fees quoted relate to a single year of study unless stated otherwise.
 Tuition fees will be subject to an annual inflationary increase, unless explicitly stated otherwise.

 Additional course costs

 There are no specific additional course costs associated with this programme.

 Depending on the programme of study, there may be extra costs which are not covered by tuition fees, which students will need to consider when planning their studies.